AlexStefanus/Microcontroller-Test-7/README.md

 # Microcontroller Testing Using iTCLab : 7

-#### Controlling iTCLab using Python GUI, Via the Jupyter Notebook.
+#### Controlling iTCLab using Python Program Via the Jupyter Notebook.

 Output :